Olivia Culpo Stuns In Gold Bikini In ‘Sports Illustrated’ Video On Instagram

-The countdown for the release of the 2019 Sports Illustrated Swimsuit Issue in on, and the magazine is using its verified Instagram page to tease its fans.
+The countdown for the release of the 2019 Sports Illustrated Swimsuit issue is on, and the magazine is using its verified Instagram page to tease fans.
 Late on Monday, Sports Illustrated Swimsuit took to the popular social media platform to share a video of Olivia Culpo addressing the public while rocking a barely-there bikini.

 In the clip, the former Miss Universe is holding a camera in front of her face as she describes the scenery around her.
 The 26-year-old swimsuit model is rocking a bikini consisting of a gold triangle top that ties behind her neck, helping accentuate her busty figure for the shot.
 Olivia is wearing her signature bob swept to the side and down, styled in large, beach waves that cascade onto her shoulders and frame her face.